 Mrs Karan O’Connor - Chair of Governors

-As a new Chair of Governors I am looking forward to my role, the Governing body over the last year has seen changes in personnel and the role of Governance within an Academy, but what remains the same is the commitment of the whole Governing body is to work collaboratively with all stakeholders to deliver the best education for every individual child.
+As an experienced Chair of Governors, I relish my role in enabling the whole community to grow in faith and have faith in growing.
+The commitment of the whole Governing body is to work collaboratively with all stakeholders to deliver the best education for every individual child.
 At present the third generation of my extended family are pupils at St George's, my own son attended over 10 years ago so I know first-hand that you truly benefit from the care, love and consideration you receive and continue to receive by being a part of a Catholic Community.
 This is what I would wish for every child at St George's.
 During my sons time I served as a parent Governor, so I understand the time and commitment needed to full fill my current roll.
 My professional career has been in Education with a degree in Marketing & Communications, but I believe in life long learning and I shall access all training opportunities and keep abreast of developments in education and Governance.
 I believe a child’s first experience of school instills a love of learning and establishes the key skills that they will use through their life; primary education is vital.

 As an active parishioner, my Voluntary role is that of Parish Assistant for our three resident priests, I have already met many parents through arranging family Baptisms and First Holy Communion.